ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 A text alternative for an image is an accessible text description that accurately presents the informational content of the image.

-Text alternatives of images fall into two categories:
+There are two types of text alternatives:

-1. **Short description**: required for *all* informative images
+1. A **short description** briefly describes the main purpose or content of an informative image.
-1. **Long description**: required for informationally rich or more complex informative images
+1. A **long description** provides a more detailed description of the information or data contained in a complex image.

 ### Short description